pedro-mendonca/Translation-Tools/README.md

 Here is a list of the [Locales WITH NO language packs](https://make.wordpress.org/polyglots/teams/#no-language-pack).

 ### My locale has language packs but the translation isn't complete ###
-You can force update the WordPress translation right from your Dashboard > Updates page.
+You can force update the WordPress translation right from your Dashboard > Updates screen.
 Click on the "Update WordPress Translation" and you're done.
 In a few seconds all the needed translation files (.po, .mo and .json) will be generated.

-### My locale has no language packs and I can't select it as the Site Language for core, plugins and themes ###
-1. Go to Settings > General > Site Language, select your desired Locale from the list of languages with No Language Packs and save your settings to add it to the available languages list.
-2. Go to Settings > General > Site Language, choose your newly added Locale and save your settings again.
+### I can't use my language in WordPress, themes and plugins because the Locale has no Language Packs ###
+Now you can!
+Just install and activate this plugin to enable every possible Locales and translations.

 ### My desired Locale doesn't exist in the list ###
 If your Locale doesn't exist and you would like to request it, please [click here](https://make.wordpress.org/polyglots/handbook/translating/requesting-a-new-locale/).